 Customer Support is an incredibly crucial aspect of any business.
+Take a look at these customer service statistics to see just how important it is.
 In fact, we’re at a time now where customer support, and the interactions people have with companies, serve as a major make-or-break point for a business.
 If users have a terrible experience, they will be very quick to move to another business, and very quick to share their negative experience online.

 So, we’re in an age where customer support is no longer an afterthought, it’s a major aspect that every single company absolutely must consider.
 But, if it’s so important, why has the process of contacting support remained unchanged for so long?
 Despite the technology, we have at our disposal, mainly super computers in our pockets, why are we still stuck on hold for so long, and why does it take so long for an agent to even figure out what our problem is?

 Well, I had a chance to speak with Anand Janefalkar, the founder and CEO of UJET, a new customer service platform looking to revolutionize the way we contact support.
 We discussed the current state of customer service, the major problem facing customer service, and how something like UJET can change the way we view customer service.

 So, we’re just now starting to see support change and keep up with the modern times.
 In-app support options exist, contact centers are embracing multichannel functionality, and many are even allowing users to text support on their phones, or utilize a live web chat instead of forcing clients to wait on hold for hours.

 But overall, the process of contact support has remained mostly unchanged for years and year.
 For the majority of support contacts, we still have to wait on hold, we still have to relay the same information over and over again to agents to prove who we are, and we’re still limited by this old-school practice with one major issue: context is lost.

 If we’re on a website, or in an app shopping, and then run into an issue and need to contact support, all of that context we established previously (where we are on the web page, what item we’re looking at) is completely lost.